This topic describes the properties listed in the Performance section of the Address Locator Properties dialog box.

 - On the Address Locator Properties dialog box, expand the Performance section.

-- Click the text box next to the Data cache size option and provide a new number in megabytes.
+- Click the text box next to the Data cache size option and enter a new number in megabytes.

 - Click OK to save the setting.